astral-sh/ruff/python/ruff-ecosystem/README.md

 ruff-ecosystem format ruff "./target/debug/ruff"
 ```

+The default output format is markdown, but you can use `--output-format json` to get raw data — this is
+particularly useful when developing.

 ## Development

 When developing, it can be useful to set the `--pdb` flag to drop into a debugger on failure: